But what sets it apart from the rest?

 Let’s get started.

-The AGM battery is a type of sealed lead acid battery (also known as a Valve Regulated Lead Acid or VRLA battery).
+The AGM battery is a sealed lead acid battery (also known as a Valve Regulated Lead Acid or VRLA battery).

-Today, you’ll find this deep cycle AGM battery in all manner of applications — from marine to aviation and even off-grid power systems like wind and solar.
+Today, you’ll find this deep cycle AGM battery in all demanding applications — from marine to aviation, emergency lighting, and even off-grid power systems like wind and solar.
 An absorbed glass mat battery is also well-suited to advanced cars with start-stop technology and significant power demands.

-Let’s now go through the inner workings of the absorbed glass mat battery.
+Let’s now go through the inner workings of the absorbed glass mat AGM battery.

 How Do AGM Batteries Work?